EdbMails EDB Recovery and Migration software

 • Method 3: Check the database status with Eseutil

-Eseutil is a Microsoft built in command line utility to check the status of the database and perform the repair operation if any issues are found.
-If the database is in the Dirty Shutdown state, you must perform a soft repair to bring it back to the Clean Shutdown and mount it to the Exchange server.
-Let us look at the cmdlets to repair the database with eseutil.
+Eseutil is a Microsoft-built command-line utility that helps you check the status of your Exchange database and perform repair operations when issues are detected.
+If the database is in a Dirty Shutdown state, a soft repair is required to return it to a Clean Shutdown state before it can be mounted to the Exchange server.
+Let's explore the cmdlets you can use with Eseutil to repair the database and restore normal operation.

 • Step 1: Launch eseutil.exe on your Windows computer